airqualityart/solving-aoc-puzzles/year-2022/README.md

   takes care of compiling the code and running the corresponding binary while feeding it the proper input.

 * To keep the solutions as short as reasonably possible, I try to keep defensive programming to a minimum.
-For example, the solutions rely on the assumption that the input data files provided by _Advent of Code_ are well formed.
+For example, the solutions rely on the assumption that the input data files provided by _Advent of Code_ are well formed and that there is always a unique solution to each problem.
+I mostly use defensing programming when parsing input data (I cannot stop myself to do so).

 * Starting with day 09's puzzle, I started using static external variables for the data that must be accessed by several functions, instead of passing these